mitre/saf-training/courses/advanced/outline-day-2.md

 			- CD - Release a new iteration of the codebase on a frequent basis ("continuous delivery", CD)
 	- What tools can I use in a pipeline? --> anything you want!
 		- We use InSpec for X Y Z purposes in our pipelines
 	- USE CASE -- describe the use case we will be following for this class.
-We will assume that we are engineers trying to build a GOLD IMAGE PIPELINE.
+We will assume that we are engineers trying to build a GOLD IMAGE PIPELINE for an NGINX container image.
 		- We need to:
-			- Take a base container image
+			- Take a base container image (same one as whatever we use in the lab for testing)
-			- harden it (use packer...?)
+			- harden it (use ansible and the https://saf.mitre.org/libs/harden content for NGINX. . .?)
-				- probably want a very simple use case, like a packer script that just prints "I'm hardened!" to a file on the container
-			- validate the hardening (inspec)
+			- validate the hardening by running either the full profile we developed from the beginner class or the actual SAF profile for NGINX
 			- verify that the hardening reached a threshold of success (saf cli)
 		- should probably describe other common use cases for CI/CD pipelines, like managing IaC in more complex environments
 	- Pipelines are broken into JOBS.
 The JOBS we need in a common pipeline include but are not limited to: